Murrinh-patha language: Status

 For the Murrinh-Patha speakers, their language is more than a set of rules and a specific grammar.
 It is very closely tied with or determines for them their land, identity, associations and relation to the surrounding.

 Because of its role as the lingua franca in the region, Murrinh-patha is one of the few Australian Aboriginal languages whose number of speakers has increased and whose usage has expanded over the past generation.
 Unlike many indigenous languages (particularly those of eastern Australia), children are actively acquiring the language and there is a language dictionary and grammar, and there have been portions of the Bible published in Murrinh-Patha from 1982–1990.
 This renders Murrinh-patha one of Australia's few indigenous languages that is not endangered.
 Additionally, Murrinh-Patha is taught in schools and all locals are encouraged to learn it due to the wide range of use and functions of the language locally.

 Murrinh-Patha is the most common language used in day-to-day life by Aboriginal people in Wadeye, and many young people are fluent only in Murrinh-Patha.
 Aboriginal people who have recently married into Wadeye generally take a few years to acquire the new language.
 There is a near-total lack of acquisition of Murrinh-Patha by European Australians.
 Only a few can speak or understand it, and medium-term residents of Wadeye generally learn a few words at most.

-Murrinh-Patha is also the main language of Palumpa, located 50 km away from Wadeye and not in traditionally Murrinh-Patha-speaking territory.
+Murrinh-Patha is also the main language of Nganmarriyanga, located 50 km away from Wadeye and not in traditionally Murrinh-Patha-speaking territory.
 It also spoken by some residents of Daly River and of aboriginal neighborhoods around Darwin.